Can You Get SSDI and VA Disability Benefits at the Same Time?

 SSDI is a little more cut-and-dried.
 That’s because getting money from this insurance is all-or-nothing.
 The Social Security Administration (SSA) either deems you eligible and pays you a monthly sum, or they don’t and you get nothing.

 VA benefits, on the other hand, can get scaled up or down depending on your degree of disability.

 In order to be eligible for SSDI, the SSA needs to determine that your disability is severe enough to prevent you from working.
-To give yourself an idea of qualifying conditions, check out this guide.
+To give yourself an idea of what can bet you benefits, check out this guide to qualifying conditions.